Moral reasoning: Lawrence Kohlberg

 Inspired by Piaget, Lawrence Kohlberg made significant contributions to the field of moral reasoning by creating a theory of moral development.
 His theory is a "widely accepted theory that provides the basis for empirical evidence on the influence of human decision making on ethical behavior."
 In Lawrence Kohlberg's view, moral development consists of the growth of less egocentric and more impartial modes of reasoning on more complicated matters.
 He believed that the objective of moral education is the reinforcement of children to grow from one stage to an upper stage.
 Dilemma was a critical tool that he emphasized that children should be presented with; yet also, the knowledge for children to cooperate.
 According to his theory, people pass through three main stages of moral development as they grow from early childhood to adulthood.
 These are pre-conventional morality, conventional morality, and post-conventional morality.
 Each of these is subdivided into two levels.

+The stages that are presented by Lawrence Kohlberg can be varied into three which are pre-conventional, conventional, and post-conventional where each contains two stages varying in ages.
 The first stage in the pre-conventional level is obedience and punishment.
-In this stage people, usually young children, avoid certain behaviors only because of the fear of punishment, not because they see them as wrong.
+In this stage people, usually young children where they age from 5 to 7 years old, avoid certain behaviors only because of the fear of punishment, not because they see them as wrong.
+They believe that the rules are mandatory, and they like avoiding harms.
 The second stage in the pre-conventional level is called individualism and exchange: in this stage people make moral decisions based on what best serves their needs.
+It happens usually during ages of 8 to 10 years old where they have some understandings that some rules are arbitrary but not consistent.